shuu8271/minimal_data_analytics_project/README.md

 ## Remarks

-There is no .gitignore currently, .gitignore in project folder should only contain ignore files/folders related to this project
+.gitignore in project folder should only contain ignore files/folders related to this project

 Everyone should set up their own global .gitignore [Reference](https://sebastiandedeyne.com/setting-up-a-global-gitignore-file/)